ECJ rules against Hungary's higher education law | DW | 06.10.2020

 The CEU — which is registered in the United States where Soros lives but has its main campus in Budapest — said it had complied with the law after opening a facility in the US state of New York.

-CEU moved largely to Vienna in 2019 in light of Orban's legal changes.
+CEU moved largely to Vienna in 2019 in light of Orban's legal challenges.

 Orban's government has clamped down on academic freedom more broadly in recent years, for example, by banning universities from teaching gender studies.

-The Hungarian PM has also targeted Soros personally, accusing the Hungarian-born Jewish philanthropist of destroying European civilization by promoting illegal immigration into the country.
+The Hungarian leader has also targeted Soros personally, accusing the Hungarian-born Jewish philanthropist of destroying European civilization by promoting illegal immigration into the country.

 Soros has said his support for refugees is part of a larger humanitarian mission to back open societies around the world.

-In May 2017, a Soros-backed non-governmental organization, Open Society Foundation, was forced to move staff and offices to Germany from Hungary as Orban's government instituted new regulations against foreign-funded NGOs.
+In May 2017, a Soros-backed non-governmental organization, Open Society Foundation, was forced to move its staff and offices to Germany from Hungary after Orban's government instituted new regulations against foreign-funded NGOs.

 Read more: Orban launches personal battle with Soros over Hungary